heatsynclabs/new-hsl/README.md

 ## TEMPLATES

-Templates are stored in the templates directory
+Templates are stored in the templates directory and use Lo-Dash template syntax.

-Templates are generated using `lodash` at the command line (`sudo npm install -g lodash`)

-They are generated with the command `sudo lodash template="templates/*.jst" exports=amd -o ./js/lodash.templates.js -d`

-## SPRITES

-Works like crap, not going to document or include as a dependency because things will break
+To compile templates, run `grunt template`